Big Momma's House 2: Plot

 Although Malcolm finds evidence that Tom is working alongside a notorious hacker, Sherry tracks him down after discovering oversized underwear under their bed and is appalled to discover he is working on another case posing as her grandmother.
 The matter is then made worse when Morales discover him interfering in her case, and allows him to assist as long as he maintains his cover and retains Kevin as his partner.
 After Leah threatens to fire Big Momma for her handling of her chores, Malcolm spends the night doing all of the work and successfully wins back her favor.

 After an attempt to capture the hacker fails, Malcolm and Kevin recruit assistance from child hacker Stewart to access Fuller's workstation at Agenda.
 While they secure the means, Malcolm receives a call from a frightened Molly at a nightclub, and goes to find her as Big Momma.
 Soon after, men working for Agenda's CEO Casal take both of them hostage in order to coerce Tom to assist in a business deal involving the computer worm.
 Malcolm soon frees the pair before going to rescue Tom, while Molly calls the FBI.

 Discovering that Casal plans to kill Tom as part of the deal he made with his customer, Malcolm saves his life and ensures Casal cannot escape before the FBI arrives.
 Although shocked to discover Malcolm's real identity, Tom is thankful to him when he informs Morales that he was being coerced by his boss under the threat of having his family killed for refusing.

 While the case is ended and he has made amends with Sherry, Malcolm decides to stay in California a while longer in order to assist Carrie, after helping her team improve themselves for an upcoming cheerleading championships.
 Helping them to successfully win, Malcolm departs, leaving behind a letter from Big Momma bidding farewell to the Fullers and hints that their paths will cross again someday.
-Meanwhile, he resumes his life at home with Sherry, Trent, and their newborn baby.
+Meanwhile, he resumes his life at home with Sherry, Trent, and their newborn baby boy named Doug.